BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 Templetized PELE control file .............................

-In order to run adaptivePELE, PELE's control file needs to be slightly modified.
+In order to run adaptivePELE, PELE control file needs to be templetized.
 In particular:

 * **MultipleComplexes"**: AdaptivePELE requieres the use of multiple complexes: ``"MultipleComplex": [ $COMPLEXES ]``